A sustainable bathroom is kinder to the environment and often easier on your pocket in the longer term too.

 Embracing eco-friendly bathroom fixtures and materials that use less plastic, water and energy help to save the worlds precious resources, while also reducing your water and energy bills.

-From chemical-free paint to a lower capacity bath or low flow showerhead, here CashLady looks at 6 fascinating sustainable bathroom tips that you didn’t know about.
+From chemical-free paint to a lower capacity bath or low flow showerhead, here CashLady short term loans looks at 6 fascinating sustainable bathroom tips that you didn’t know about.

 #1 Why is a sustainable bathroom important?